ATP World Tour Swiss Open Results

 Men's Doubles

 Tomislav Brkic, Bosnia-Herzegovina, and Francisco Cabral, Portugal, def.
-Fabrice Martin, France, and Franko Skugor, Croatia, 6-3, 6-3.
+Robin Haase, Netherlands, and Philipp Oswald, Austria, 6-4, 6-4.

 Commented